 Itraconazole, fluconazole or ketoconazole are the drus of choice for treating cryptococcosis.
 They should be given with a fatty meal to enhance absorption.
 Treatment with anti-fungal drugs can take several months and up to a year.
 Cats with the CNS form may require lifelong medication.
 Liver and kidney function need to be regularly monitored while your cat is on these drugs.
 Side effects such as anorexia and vomiting may occur.

 Amphotericin B may be prescribed in cats where the fungus has spread to the CNS or disseminated through the body.
 This drug is extremely potent and careful monitoring is necessary due to its potential side effects on the kidneys.
 The drug is administered subcutaneously in fluids.

 Surgical removal of the lesions in the nasal cavity.

-Supportive care such as a feeding tube if necessary.
+Supportive care such as a feeding tube and IV fluids if necessary.